PakmanGames/react-card-template/README.md

 Preview (with test data):
 <img src="./public/react-card-template-preview.png" alt="Preview of Card Layout Page">

+Routes were made using the package `react-router-dom`

 Potential future additions:
-- Create routes for the nav bar to bring you to
+- ~~Create routes for the nav bar to bring you to~~
 - Draggable cards to rearrange